CrossFit & The UFC: A Case Study

 The paths of sports would converge in the news in 2020, all within a handful of weeks.
 It was June of 2020 that CrossFit founder Greg Glassman was forced to resign after he mocked the death of George Floyd, leading to CrossFit losing their major sponsors, and having thousands of gyms un-affiliate with the brand.

 One month later, the UFC was renting an island in Dubai during the middle of the COVID-19 pandemic, showing that sport can live on if coordinated in a professional, well-executed manner.
-The UFC’s ‘Fight Island’ event went down flawlessly and was the first major sport to show that events can in fact be done.
+The UFC’s ‘Fight Island’ event went down flawlessly and was the first of the major sports to show that events can, in fact, be done safely.

 Fight Island.